 Balochistan is indeed part of Pakistan.
 It is the largest province of the Republic of Pakistan, located in the southwest of the country, and constitutes about 44 percent of the country’s area.
-Balochistan is bordered by the provinces (of Pakistan) of Punjab and Federally Administered Tribal Areas (FATA) to the north east and Sindh to the east.
-To the north and north west it shares international boundaries with Afghanistan and with Iran to the west.
+Balochistan is bordered by the provinces (of Pakistan) of Punjab and Khyber Pakhtunkhwa to the northeast and Sindh to the east.
+To the north and north-west, it shares international boundaries with Afghanistan and with Iran to the west.
 To the south of Balochistan is the Arabian Sea.
 Quetta is the capital of Balochistan.

 Despite being the largest province, Balochistan is home to only seven percent of Pakistan’s population, or 13 million people (approximately).
 The region has been the seat of much internal strife and political turmoil.

 By October 1947, however, domestic political pressure forced Jinnah to change his stance and he demanded that Kalat join the newly formed Pakistan.
 The Khan of Kalat refused and this prompted the Pakistan Army to invade, occupy, and annex Kalat (April 1st, 1948).
-It has been nearly since 70 years, but the wounds of the forced accession refuse to heal.
+It has been nearly 70 years since, but the wounds of the forced accession refuse to heal.

-Balochistan nationalism is still a stirring reality and the region has not ceased in it demand for independence.
+The region has not ceased in its demand for independence.
 Separatist groups such as the Balochistan Liberation Army have been designated terrorist organizations by Pakistan’s administration.
 The guerilla war between the separatists and Pakistani security establishments is a subtle but ongoing issue.

 Balochistan is a land rich in mineral deposits and natural resources with an abundance of gold, copper, oil, and natural gas.
 It still remains one of the poorest and least developed regions of Pakistan; Baloch separatists accuse the central administration of keeping the region in shambles for fear that economic prosperity will strengthen separatist tendencies.